 This gluten-free Strawberry Rhubarb Galette is the most delicious rustic fruit pie you can imagine!
-A crisp free-form crust filled with sweet strawberries and tart rhubarb is just as tasty as strawberry-rhubarb pie, without the fuss!
+A crisp free-form almond flour crust filled with sweet strawberries and tart rhubarb is just as tasty as strawberry-rhubarb pie, without the fuss!

-This gluten-free Strawberry Rhubarb Galette is a perfect dessert to satisfy your pie cravings when you don't want to fuss with pastry.
+- This gluten-free Strawberry Rhubarb Galette is a perfect dessert to satisfy your pie cravings when you don't want to fuss with pastry.
 In fact, the more rustic it looks, the better!

-A fruit galette is a casual dessert with a crisp crust and a sweet filling.
+- A fruit galette is a casual dessert with a crisp crust and a sweet filling.
 If you're an amateur baker, this recipe is for you.
 This strawberry-rhubarb galette tastes like you've been working on it in the kitchen all day, and yet it's quick to assemble and pop in the oven.

 For the pastry: the dough needs chilling time, so make it a few hours ahead of time or even the night before.
 It will last in the fridge for 3-4 days.
 You'll need almond flour, tapioca flour, salt, cold butter, an egg and a teaspoon of honey.